JaxomofRuatha/ls2-extra-mods-unofficial/CustomUpdatesIndex.md

 ## Mods that I have disabled/removed for more plugin slots

 * "iEquip"
-* "Toccata Follower SE (With Elisif Replacer Option)"
+* "Toccata Follower SE (With Elisif Replacer Option)" (NOTE: I ended up merging this plugin into "Pre-Final Steps Merge" and am using it with no issues thus far in my current playthrough)
 * "Hunter Archer Armor (by protese for SSE)
 * "SkyRem - Mia"
 * "Not So Fast - Main Quest"